PierreKimbanziR/cogip/README.md

 ## Informations

 All tables have a search option and pagination.
-There is a special @Media print for printing beautyfull invoices from within the webpage The server is hosted on Online.net and fully configured using Docker.
+The server is hosted on Online.net and fully configured using Docker.
 The database is hosted on AWS EDS.